Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces

-where $\chi = \left(n_1 - R_1 \right)a + \left( n_2 - R_2 \right)b + \Phi + \Psi$, $a := \ln \alpha$ and $b := \ln \beta$.
-Notice that since the warping functions are positive, there is no restriction on the real numbers $R_i$. \end{definition} We establish Bakry-\'Emery Ricci curvature lower bounds in terms of those of the underlying factors provided warping functions satisfy suitable partial differential inequalities.
-We note since the curvature bounds we derive are pointwise bounds, there is no need in specifying sign regimes for the constants.
-This means depending on the signs for the constants $R_i$, the differential inequalities could indicate certain convexity or concavity of the warping functions and the curvature bound is not necessarily of a certain sign unless otherwise specified.
-The $\left( R_1 , R_2 \right)$-doubly warped product can also be defined in the setting of geodesic metric-measure spaces however, the more complicated behavior of geodesics (compared to the warped product), makes it more arduous to obtain weak Ricci curvature bounds via the theory of optimal transport; the Bakry-\'Emery curvature dimension bounds however could be obtained by similar calculations as we do for graphs.
+The case $n = \N$ can only be defined when the logarithmic density function $\Phi$ is a constant function; in the latter case, the above tensor cincides with the Ricci tensor.
+The other extreme is when $\N = \infty$; in this case, we let $\Ric_\Phi^{\infty} = \Ric + \nabla^2 \Phi$.
+It is worth mentioning that since the curvature bounds we derive are pointwise bounds, similar line of reasoning can be used for negative weights $R_i$ to obtain lower bounds however the partial differential inequalities would have to be two sided.
+In order to avoid redundant arguments, we will only work with positive constants $R_i$.
+The $\left( R_1 , R_2 \right)$-doubly warped product can also be defined in the setting of geodesic metric-measure spaces however, the more complicated behavior of geodesics (compared to the geodesics in a warped product), makes it more arduous to obtain weak Ricci curvature bounds via the theory of optimal transport; the Bakry-\'Emery curvature dimension bounds, however, could be obtained by similar calculations as we do for graphs.
 So at least in $RCD(K,N)$ spaces, where Lott-Sturm-Villani curvature dimension bounds and Bakry-\'Emery coincide~\cite{AGS1, AGS2}, similar calculations will yield curvature-dimension bounds.
-For curvature bounds of singly warped products of singular or non-Riemannian spaces, see e.g. \cite{Ch,AB,CK}.
-In both smooth and discrete cases, under extra conditions, we show if such bounds are achieved at the extrema points of the warping functions, then the warping functions must be constant.
-Let $\mathcal{E}_\alpha$ and $\mathcal{E}_\beta$ denote the extremal points of $\alpha$ and $\beta$ respectively.
+For curvature bounds of singly warped products of singular or non-Riemannian spaces, see e.g.~\cite{Ch,AB,CK}.